Esther7171/Web-Application-Penetration-Testing/Check-List/readme.md

 * [ ] Check for weak algorithms usage
 * [ ] Check for proper use of salting
 * [ ] Check for randomness functions
+* [ ] Test for improper decoding of cookies, path segments, and request parameters (e.g., URL/base64/double‑encoding, null‑byte, Unicode variants).
+Ensure the server canonicalizes inputs before authorization/lookup, rejects decoding‑based bypasses, and does not expose sensitive data when decoded.
+Also verify cookie handling remains secure (HttpOnly, Secure, SameSite) and decoded values cannot be abused to access other users’ data
 ## Risky Functionality - File Uploads
 * [ ] Test that acceptable file types are whitelisted
 * [ ] Test that file size limits, upload frequency and total file counts are defined and are enforced